cancerberoSgx/jsx-alone/IMPLEMENTATION.md

 ### DOM implementation

-Is 100% supported in  DOM implementation with the the exception of
+Is 100% supported in DOM implementation

- * function elements dont' have access to its context (`this`) - issue!
+ * Current issue: function elements dont' have access to its context (`this`) -

 ### String implementation